1920 Princeton Tigers football team

 Two Princeton players, quarterback Donold Lourie and tackle Stan Keck, were selected as consensus first-team players on the 1920 All-America team.
 Keck was later inducted into the College Football Hall of Fame.
 Other notable players included fullback Hank Garrity and end Armant Legendre.

+Band

+The Princeton University Band played its first ever public performance at the Princeton-Maryland football game on October 9, 1920.